Recommendations

 Steve McLean and his uncle are captured by outlaws and taken to a hideout where they meet John Darrell, who has been a captive for 2 years.
 Darrell escapes, and the gang leader promises McLean his freedom if he will bring Darrell back.

-The influence of John Ford in Three Jumps Ahead can be felt in the way modern Action films handle character-driven intensity.
+The influence of John Ford in Three Jumps Ahead can be felt in the way modern Western films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 Dir: John Ford